jpype-project/jpype/doc/userguide.rst

 under the surface.
 The one difference between Python and Java is the argument when queried.
-Java arguments can either be the string value, the exception itself, or the internal construction key depending on how the exception came into existance.
+Java arguments can either be the string value, the exception itself, or the internal construction key depending on how the exception came into existence.
 Therefore, the arguments to a Java exception should never be used as there values are not guaranteed.

 Java exception can report their stacktrace to Python in two different ways.
-If printed through the Python stack trace routine, Java expections are split between the Python code that raised and a phantom Java cause which contains the Java exception in Python order.
+If printed through the Python stack trace routine, Java exceptions are split between the Python code that raised and a phantom Java cause which contains the Java exception in Python order.
 If the debugging information for the Java source is compiled in then Python may even print the Java source code lines where the error occurred.
-If you perfer Java style stack traces then print the result from the ``stacktrace()`` method.
+If you prefer Java style stack traces then print the result from the ``stacktrace()`` method.
 Unhandled exception that terminate the program will print the Python style stack trace information.